jiannan-xu/jiannan-xu.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year Ph.D. student in Operations Management at Robert H. Smith School of Business, the University of Maryland.
+I am a third-year Ph.D. student in Operations Management at Robert H. Smith School of Business, the University of Maryland.
 I received my Bachelor’s degree in Financial Management and Mathematical Statistics from Xiamen University and a Master’s degree in Applied Statistics from the University of Michigan-Ann Arbor.

 Research Interests
 ======